luije87/documentation/application_interview_schedules.rst

 There are four types of interviews in Handshake.

 **Room Only**: Interview slots in a room will be reserved.
 Handshake will not be used for signing up students.

 **Open**: Specify an application period in which students that pass the specified qualifications are allowed to take slots.

 **Preselect Continuous**: Specify an application period in which students that pass both the specified qualifications as well as are manually approved are allowed to take slots.

 **Preselect**: Specify both an application period and a signup period.
 Primary and alternate student choices are selected after the application period.
 Primaries are allowed to sign up before alternates.

+.. note::  Preselect interview schedules are the only schedules that have a signup period.
+The other types of interview schedules have students apply and sign up in the same time period.